 It seems the bigger the equipment in the jewelry studio the more intimidated newcomers are of that equipment.
-But you need not be afraid if you test your kiln and the Metal Clay you will be using first to get to
+But you need not be afraid if you test your kiln and the Metal Clay you will be using first to get to know your kiln and how it behaves.
+Once you perform these tests you are good to go.

 And when I say test, I don't mean putting the masterpiece you spent hours on in the kiln to see how things turn out, I mean test small simple earring components not giving you the same angst of failure.
 I figure if I mess up, no big deal and if I don't mess them up, well I have a nice pair of earrings.

+But why test if the Metal Clay manufacturer's instructions have a given temperature and a percentage of shrinkage right on the package?
 Because each kiln is ever so slightly different.
 Temperatures on a kiln can vary, and even new Metal Clay kilns at high mountain levels, for example, may need to be adjusted for the elevation difference.
 Also overtime a kiln may need to be adjusted.
 For instance, my 10-year-old kiln needs 10º more added to the temperature to register as accurate.
 The only true way to know the shrinkage of a given brand of Metal Clay is to measure yours before greenware and after fired piece.

 It’s all about the sintering.
 Understanding Metal Clay sintering basics: Metal Clay is made up of particles of fine metal, and an organic binder, and water.
 The binder and water are what allows the metal to be flexible and moldable.
 It is the ability for the binder and water to be removed, and the remaining metal particles to sinter together and form a solid piece of metal, albeit a porous metal — this is the magic of Metal Clay.
 The binder and water are removed with intense heat, either by the heat of a designated Metal Clay torch or kiln and other devices on the market.
 Next, the small particles of metal sinter together.
 My definition of sintering is to form a coherent mass by heating without melting.
 In this case, joining particles of metal to create a solid mass.